fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_06-01.rst

 Guidelines:

 - This policy MUST provide the default implementation for LINPACK/BLAS functions
-- Any new versions of supported libraries SHOULD initially be installed as non-default
 - Notification MUST be sent to the system's helpdesk announcing the new version and describing how to access it and use it
 - The helpdesk MUST be given a minimum of 2 weeks notice when the new version becomes the default version
-- The old version MUST not be deleted, but notice will be sent to the helpdesk describing how users can continue to use the old version
-- The minimum of versions that will be kept, MUST follow BC [HPCBIOS_05-01] policy
-- Old versions MAY be deleted when there are three newer versions available
 - It is the responsibility of the individual sites to notify their users of any changes
-- This change notification is in the absence of any baseline configuration change notification policy that may exist
-- Any baseline configuration policy on change notification supersedes the change notification listed in this policy

 .. seealso::
   Native Libraries